 Research by the Duguez lab has found that the release of tiny bubble-like structures called vesicles is abnormal in the muscles of ALS patients: vesicles from ALS patient muscle cells are toxic to motor neuron cells in the lab.
-Since these vesicles enter the bloodstream, these findings could ultimately enable clinicians to diagnose ALS from a simple blood draw.
-Furthermore, since the vesicles carry neurotoxic contents, it is possible to target them with drugs, thus offering a novel therapeutic approach to slow down or stop the disease.
+Since these vesicles enter the bloodstream, they could have a key role in cell-cell communication .

 Muscle vesicles may prove useful as biomarkers and drug targets for a range of health conditions.
 Cross-talk between muscle and different types of cells is understudied, has general relevance to many hallmarks of both ageing and neuromuscular disorders, and may have important roles beyond – so the group's broader outlook is to address the understudied role of muscle as a secretory tissue, with relevance to a wide range of diseases and healthy ageing.

 We are deeply grateful for the support of these organizations